srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 >**Note:** You will need the connection string for the **sensor-th-0050** device.
 If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
 >
 > ```bash
-> az iot hub device-identity show-connection-string --hub-name iot-az220-training-{your-id} --device-id sensor-th-0050 -o tsv
+> az iot hub device-identity connection-string show --hub-name iot-az220-training-{your-id} --device-id sensor-th-0050 -o tsv
 > ```

 #### Task 1: Execute Setup Script